Advanced search

 Hypertension

 Hypertension was reported in 47.4% of patients in the fruquintinib arm and 11.8% in the placebo arm.
 Approximately half of these events occurred during the first 2 weeks after initiating treatment with fruquintinib.
-Grade ≥ 3 hypertension events were reported in 18.4% of patients in the fruquintinib arm compared with 1.3% in the placebo arm.
+The incidence of Grade ≥3 hypertension events were 18.4% in the fruquintinib arm and 1.3% in the placebo arm.
+Median time to onset in fruquintinib-treated patients was 15 days (range: 1 day to 7.6 months).
 Two patients (0.3%) treated with fruquintinib experienced life-threatening hypertension.
 The majority of the events recovered or resolved following dose interruption or reduction, which occurred in 3.1% and 3.7% of patients, respectively.
-In 0.5% of patients, hypertension led to permanent treatment discontinuation.
+In 0.5% of patients treated with fruquintinib, hypertension led to permanent treatment discontinuation.

 Haemorrhagic events

 Haemorrhagic events were reported in 26.5% of patients in the fruquintinib arm and 14.6% in the placebo arm.
-Most haemorrhagic events in patients treated with fruquintinib were mild to moderate in severity (Grade 1 and Grade 2, 24.5%).
-The incidence of haemorrhagic events leading to dose discontinuation was 1.2%.
+Most haemorrhagic events in patients treated with fruquintinib were mild to moderate in severity; the incidence of Grade ≥ 3 haemorrhagic events were 2.0% in the fruquintinib arm and 1.0% in the placebo arm.
+Median time to onset in fruquintinib treated patients was 23 days (range: 1 day to 9.8 months).
+Fatal haemorrhagic events were reported in 0.5% of patients in the fruquintinib arm.
+In 1.2% of patients treated with fruquintinib, haemorrhagic events led to dose discontinuation.
 The most common haemorrhagic reactions were gastrointestinal haemorrhage (7%) and epistaxis (5.6%).
 The most frequently reported serious haemorrhagic event was gastrointestinal haemorrhage, which was reported in 1.5% of patients in the fruquintinib arm compared with 0.5% in the placebo arm.

 Gastrointestinal (GI) perforation

-Events of gastrointestinal perforation were reported in 1.5% of patients in the fruquintinib arm, and no events were reported in the placebo arm.
-Serious GI perforation was reported in 1.4 % of patients treated with fruquintinib.
+GI perforation events were reported in 1.5% of patients in the fruquintinib arm, and no events were reported in the placebo arm.
+Fatal GI perforation was reported in 0.1% of patients treated with fruquintinib.
 The most common GI perforation event was intestinal perforation (0.8%).
-The incidence of GI perforation events leading to dose discontinuation was 1.0%.
+In 1.0% of patients treated with fruquintinib, GI perforation events led to dose discontinuation.

 Hepatotoxicity